 So go ahead and build a business out of the workouts you love.
 You'll spread wellness and motivation and help build confidence in possibly hundreds.

-13. Offer Music Lessons
+13. Offer music lessons

 Anyone who loves music will appreciate some good music lessons — especially from someone who's actually passionate about it.